 How can I clear the print jobs queue and restart PDF-eXPLODE as it appears frozen?

 Our PDF-eXPLODE program seems to be stuck or frozen.
-If we try to open the program from the desktop shortcut, screen shown below opens with all outstanding jobs and after a brief wait, the window closes and we are getting nowhere.
+If we try to open the program from the desktop shortcut, screen shown below opens with all outstanding jobs and after a very brief wait, the window closes and we are getting nowhere.
 We tried restarting PDF-eXPLODE several times with the same result.
 The print files are still appearing in the queue, but no processing activity and we can't seem to delete the jobs.

 Our IT team has tried their hand at it but we’re unable to find a solution.
 Do you feel we should uninstall and reinstall PDF-eXPLODE?
 Can you provide some guidance?